BlockStateTeam/addon-compiler-v2/README.md

 - Good UI: Who doesn't like a good UI?

-# Requirements #
-Wails framework installed on your system.
-[Installation instructions can be found here](https://wails.io/docs/gettingstarted/installation)

-Go 1.16 or later installed on your system.

-Node.js and npm for building the frontend.

 # Installation #

 ### You can [download the program here](https://github.com/BlockStateTeam/addon-compiler-v2/releases) ###
-### Or compile it yourself:
+### Or compile it yourself (Tutorial below):

+# Developement #
+You will need:

+1. Wails framework installed on your system.
+[Installation instructions can be found here](https://wails.io/docs/gettingstarted/installation)

+2. Go 1.16 or later installed on your system.

+3. Node.js and npm for building the frontend.

 Clone this repository to your local machine: